roywasker/OOP_EX2/README.md

 # OOP Assignment 2
-Assignment 2 for the course Object-Oriented Programming by Roy Wasker and Yuval Dahan.
+Assignment 2 of the course Object-Oriented Programming by Roy Wasker and Yuval Dahan.

 ##  Overview